Earl of Pembroke: The tenth creation (1551): Herbert

 The Countess's other works include A Discourse of Life and Death, translated from the French of Plessis du Mornay (1593), and Antoine (1592), a version of a tragedy of Robert Garnier.
-She is one of the handful of people whom certain scholars conjecture may have been the true author of the plays attributed to William Shakespeare.
+She is one of the handful of people who certain scholars conjecture may have been the true author of the plays attributed to William Shakespeare.
 Robin Williams' book Sweet Swan of Avon published by Wilton Circle Press, USA, documents the Countess's fascinating life as well as those of her two sons (see below).

 William Herbert, 3rd Earl of Pembroke (1580–1630), eldest son of the 2nd Earl and his famous countess, was a conspicuous figure in the society of his time and at the court of James I. Several times he found himself opposed to the schemes of the Duke of Buckingham, and he was keenly interested in the colonization of America.
 He was Lord Chamberlain of the royal household from 1615 to 1625 and Lord Steward from 1626 to 1630.
 He was Chancellor of the University of Oxford in 1624 when Thomas Tesdale and Richard Wightwick refounded Broadgates Hall and named it Pembroke College in his honour.
 By some Shakespearian commentators, Pembroke has been identified with the "Mr W. H." referred to as "the onlie begetter" of Shakespeare's sonnets in the dedication by Thomas Thorpe, the owner of the published manuscript, while his mistress, Mary Fitton, has been identified with the "dark lady" of the sonnets.
 In both cases, the identification rests on very questionable evidence.
 He and his brother Philip (the second Herbert son who, for some profitable time, was the adored object of "bisexual" King James I's affections) are the "incomparable pair of brethren" to whom the First Folio of Shakespeare is inscribed.

 The Earl left no sons when he died in London on 10 April 1630.
 Clarendon gives a eulogistic account of Pembroke, who appears, however, to have been a man of weak character and dissolute life.
 Gardiner describes him as the Hamlet of the English court.
-He had literary tastes and wrote poems; one of his closest friends was the poet Donne, and he was generous to Ben Jonson, Massinger and others.
+He had literary tastes and wrote poems; one of his closest friends was the poet John Donne, and he was generous to Ben Jonson, Massinger and others.